jdmcd/Vapor-Template/README.md

 So now I just call `nv HelloWorld`, and it creates it using the template.
 Before running this template in development mode, you need to add a `secrets` folder to the `Config` directory that has a `mysql.json` file and a `redis.json` file.

+Please note that using this template is **exponentially** easier and faster if you use Vaporize.
+See below.

 # Command Line Tool
 Check out https://github.com/mcdappdev/vaporize to automate the creation of this template.